Three words: Cake mix cookies.

 - Remove the cookies from the oven and allow them to cool for 5 minutes on the baking sheet before transferring them to a rack to cool completely.
 Repeat the baking process with the remaining dough, allowing the baking sheet to cool completely between each batch.

-- Any brand of red velvet boxed cake mix will work as long as it weighs 15.25 ounces.
+- Any brand of red velvet boxed cake mix will work.
 I prefer the cake mixes that include pudding in the mix, as the resulting cookies are even softer and chewier in texture.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!